-Some problems with the mouth, teeth, and jaw can be improved or eliminated with the help of a dentist, such as the ones at Anderson Dental.
+Some problems with the mouth, teeth, and jaw can be improved or eliminated with the help of a dentist, such as the ones at Anderson & Zentz Dental.
 These “problems” might sound invasive, but they’re common in dental practice.
-Fixing them usually only require only mild sedation and offers minimal recovery time compared to other types of surgeries.
+Fixing them usually only requires local anesthetic, with or without mild sedation, and offers minimal recovery time compared to other types of surgeries.

 Wisdom Teeth Extractions

 Wisdom teeth extractions are the most common form of dental surgery.
 Patients may need this type of surgery because of: